André Gregory: 1960s and 1970s

-1980s + My Dinner with Andre
+1980s and 1990s

-His best-known film performance was as the title character in My Dinner with Andre (1981), directed by Louis Malle, in which he and Wallace Shawn, playing characters based on themselves, have a long conversation over dinner.
-They discuss Gregory's spiritual sojourn in Europe and his doubts about the future of theatre and of Western civilization in general.
-The idea came after Gregory decided to return to theatre after many years away from it and asked Shawn to help him, who helped him develop the idea of two men with contrasting personalities in conversation.
-Directed by Louis Malle, it was filmed over the course of two weeks at the Jefferson Hotel in Richmond, Virginia and made its premier at premiere at the 1981 Telluride Film Festival and was praised by Roger Ebert.
-It also won the award for Best American Film of 1981 at the 2nd Boston Society of Film Critics Awards and both Gregory and Shawn won Best Screenplay at the same ceremony.
+Gregory's best-known film performance is as the title character in My Dinner with Andre, directed by Louis Malle, in which he and Shawn, playing fictionalized versions of themselves, have a long conversation over dinner.
+They discuss Gregory's spiritual sojourn in Europe and his doubts about the future of theater and of Western civilization in general.
+Co-written by Gregory and Shawn, it was filmed over two weeks at the Jefferson Hotel in Richmond, Virginia, on a set designed to resemble the Café des Artistes in New York, and premiered at the 1981 Telluride Film Festival.
+Championed by critic Roger Ebert, the film won the award for Best American Film of 1981 at the 2nd Boston Society of Film Critics Awards; Gregory and Shawn won Best Screenplay for the film at the same ceremony.

-He appeared with Goldie Hawn in Protocol (1984).
-In 1988 he played the father in Some Girls, with Jennifer Connelly and Patrick Dempsey.
-In 1993, he performed in the movie Demolition Man with Sylvester Stallone.
-Other character actor roles include John the Baptist in The Last Temptation of Christ and Reverend Spellgood in The Mosquito Coast, and as Dante, a restaurateur, alongside Rosanna Arquette, David Bowie, and Buck Henry in The Linguini Incident.
+Gregory appeared with Goldie Hawn in Protocol (1984).
+In 1988 he played the father in Some Girls.
+In 1993, he appeared in the movie Demolition Man.
+Other notable character actor roles he played include John the Baptist in The Last Temptation of Christ (1988), Reverend Spellgood in The Mosquito Coast (1986), and Dante in The Linguini Incident (1991).

+Gregory returned to the theater several times to direct small productions, usually for invited audiences.
+These included a long-running workshop of Anton Chekhov's Uncle Vanya (adapted by David Mamet) in New York, which was developed from 1990 to 1994 and featured Shawn and Julianne Moore.
+Though never publicly performed, a filmed rehearsal was released as Vanya on 42nd Street in 1994.
+Gregory also directed a radio production of Shawn's 1996 play The Designated Mourner in 2002.

-2000s onwards
+2000s onward

-Returning to theatre, Gregory directed Shawn's play Grasses of a Thousand Colors, which premiered at the Royal Court Theatre in London in May 2009.
-He next worked with Shawn on a new version of Ibsen's The Master Builder.
-This resulted in the film Fear of Falling (2013), directed by Jonathan Demme.
-The film was retitled A Master Builder at its opening in New York in June 2014.
+Returning to theater, Gregory directed Shawn's play Grasses of a Thousand Colors, which premiered at the Royal Court Theatre in London in 2009.
+He next worked with Shawn on a new version of Henrik Ibsen's The Master Builder.
+This resulted in the film Fear of Falling (2013), directed by Jonathan Demme; the film was retitled A Master Builder at its opening in New York in June 2014.

-In 2013, he directed Grasses of a Thousand Colors and The Designated Mourner, starring Shawn in a co-production between Theatre for a New Audience and The Public Theater in New York.
+In 2013, Gregory directed Grasses of a Thousand Colors and The Designated Mourner, starring Shawn in a co-production of Theatre for a New Audience and The Public Theater in New York.
 A 2013 documentary about Gregory's life, Andre Gregory: Before and After Dinner, was directed by his wife, Cindy Kleine.
 He and Kleine discussed it on the May 3, 2013, episode of Charlie Rose.
-After working on it for seven years, Gregory released his memoir, This Is Not My Memoir (with Todd London; Farrar, Straus and Giroux, ISBN 9780374298548), in May 2020.
+After working on it for seven years, Gregory released his memoir, This Is Not My Memoir (with Todd London; Farrar, Straus and Giroux, ISBN 9780374298548), in 2020.

 Marriages and family

-Gregory was first married to Mercedes "Chiquita" Nebelthau, a documentary filmmaker who died from cancer in 1992.
-They had two children together, Nicolas and Marina.
-In 2000, he married filmmaker Cindy Kleine, who at the time of their marriage was thirty-nine, whereas Gregory was sixty-three.
-They have lived in Truro, Massachusetts since the early 2000s.
+Gregory was first married to Mercedes "Chiquita" Nebelthau, a documentary filmmaker who died of cancer in 1992.
+They had two children.
+In 2000, he married filmmaker Cindy Kleine; at the time, Kleine was 39 and Gregory was 66.
+They have lived in Truro, Massachusetts, on Cape Cod, since the early 2000s.